JZJisawesome/stm32basic/README.md

 First command provides 1st character in bits 6:0.
 Additional pairs of 2 characters are sent in following commands.
 The first is in bits 6:0, the second in 14:8 When a null byte is encountered, the command stops

+##### Line draw

+Pixel coordinates are 9 bits.
+1st x coordinate are sent with command (bits 8:0) 1st y coordinate is sent as bits 8:0 of next 16 transfer 2nd x coordinate is sent as bits 8:0 of next 16 transfer 2nd y coordinate is sent as bits 8:0 of next 16 transfer

 ### BASIC Tokens (line_t.tokens)